zmlabe/SeaIceQBO/README.md

 Zachary Labe - [Research Website](http://sites.uci.edu/zlabe/) - [@ZLabe](https://twitter.com/ZLabe)

 ## Description
+Here we show that the phase of the Quasi-Biennial Oscillation (QBO) modulates the atmospheric response to Arctic sea ice loss.
+We conducted idealized experiments using WACCM4 to composite the phases of the QBO (westerly, easterly, and neutral) and assess the importance (mechanisms) of the stratosphere-troposphere pathway.
+The QBO in WACCM4 is prescribed by relaxing equatorial zonal winds between 86 and 4 hPa to observed radiosonde data (28-month period).
+We conduct a series of large ensemble simulations (7 experiments at 200 years each) to increase the signal-to-noise ratio in the stratosphere.

 + ```Literature/```: Associated documents and research notes for current project
 + ```Scripts/```: Main [Python](https://www.python.org/) scripts/functions used in data analysis and plotting